TBD9rain/quick_ref/markdown.md

 Use `[^footnote_identifier]` to create a footnote.
 Use `[^footnote_identifier]: ` to create corresponding footnote text.
-The location of footnote text in context **doesn't affect** the apperance location.
+The location of footnote texts will be settled at the end of the web page regardless of its location in markdown files.

 A footnote example[^1].